CarlMac98/CPAC_2024_Project/README.md

 - **Pure Data (Pd) External Dependencies**
   _[Add here the specific Pure Data externals or libraries you use, such as OSC libraries, audio effects, or any custom externals.
 Be specific about required versions or where to download them.]_

-Here’s a “Troubleshooting” section you can add to your README, addressing this specific issue:

----

 ## Troubleshooting